 This is the second largest Indian Temple Mound in the United States.
 It was built and used between 1300 and 1600 A.D. by the forerunners of the Natchez Indians.
 These Indians used a natural hill as a base, which they reshaped by trimming the top and filling the sides to form a great primary platform, 770 feet long, 435 feet wide and 35 feet high.
 At the west end still stands a 30 foot secondary mound once topped by a ceremonial structure.

 Mount Locust is located on the Natchez Trace Parkway at milepost 15.5. – Hiking Trail, Old Trace, History/Nature Exhibit, Restroom – 15-60 minutes

 Constructed circa, 1780, this home is one of the oldest structures in Mississippi.
-It functioned as both a working plantation and as an inn, where travelers on the Natchez Trace could rest for the night.
+It functioned as a working plantation and an inn, where travelers on the Natchez Trace could rest for the night.
 Mount Locust is the only surviving inn of the more than 50 that existed during the period of greatest use of the Old Natchez Trace.
 This home was closed when we passed through.

 Windsor Ruins: milepost 30.0 (10 miles northwest of the Trace) 25 minutes drive time, 15-30 minutes

 Built in 1859-61 by Smith Daniell who only lived in the large mansion for a few weeks before he died.
 The Windsor plantation once sprawled over 2,600 acres.
 Legend says that from a roof observatory, Mark Twain watched the Mississippi River in the distance.
 A Yankee soldier was shot in the front doorway of the home.
 During the Civil War the mansion was used as a Union hospital and observation post, thus sparing it from being burned by Union troops.